kaidoj/human-watcher/README.md

 This application uses a pre-trained Faster R-CNN model from PyTorch for human detection.
 The model is optimized for detecting people in various contexts.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+**IMPORTANT: This software is provided for educational and research purposes only.**

+- This project is designed for analyzing publicly available streams only.
+- Always respect privacy and copyright laws in your jurisdiction.
+- Do not use this software for surveillance or to violate anyone's privacy.
+- The authors and contributors are not responsible for any misuse of this software.